Meet the team

-You know the type: fond of fonts, Foucault and the Oxford comma, when it fits the brief.
-As a writer (of software manuals and screenplays), I rely on yoga, meditation and qigong to silence the inner critic and guide my efforts to transform feelings, images and impressions into words on the page.
-Beyond these practices, which also counterbalance my weight training and running, I count among my passions the mighty kumara, all things Scandinavian and instructing Hawk in the ways of the Force.
+You know the type: fond of fonts, Foucault, and the Oxford comma, when it fits the brief.
+As a writer (of software manuals and screenplays), I rely on yoga, meditation, and qigong to silence the inner critic and guide my efforts to transform feelings, images, and impressions into words on the page.
+Beyond these practices, which counterbalance my weight training and running, I count among my passions the mighty kumara, all things Scandinavian, and instructing young Hawk in the ways of the Force.

 I love exploring diverse cultures and their healing arts.
 Yet it is the completeness of Traditional Chinese Medicine—how it strives for harmony and balance of not only the body but also the mind and spirit—that inspired me to spend four years studying TCM to degree standard at the New Zealand School of Acupuncture and Traditional Chinese Medicine.
 Now a teacher there, I want to share my skills and knowledge to help others get healthy and stay healthy in every way.